 What happens when you take curcumin with piperine?

-If your supplement contains piperine, you may get a stronger effect from a lower dose of curcumin.
-That can be useful, but it also means two products labeled “500 mg curcumin” may not behave the same way in the body.
+If your supplement contains piperine, you may get a stronger effect from a smaller amount of curcumin.
+That can be useful, but it also means two products with the same labeled amount of curcumin may not behave the same way in the body.

 What could go wrong?
 Usually, the risks are mild and involve side effects such as: